davghouse/AOLadderer/README.md

 For Windows 7 or 8 users, download the latest release, unzip, and double-click on Ladderer.exe.

 Choose your implant configuration and input the abilities and Treatment you'll have at the time of equipping.
+You don't need to tell it the actual abilities you see in your skill window: see the Tips section below for more details.
 I do this by having an actual character and equipping it with gear I think will be good for implant laddering.
 Make sure there are no important implant slots full; it's assumed all slots are empty, but R/L-Wrist and L-Hand don't matter.
 There are options to cast buffs on yourself if you don't want to get them in-game beforehand.
 Be careful not to double-count.